SW

 This course is designed to enable the student to develop skill in the analysis of social welfare policies and programs.
 The course builds on the basic knowledge of the history and philosophy of social welfare programs students have acquired in the prerequisite course, SW 205.
 In this course, special attention is given to evidence regarding the effects of policies on persons subject to economic deprivation, discrimination, and oppression.
 Current policies and policy issues in Alabama and the southeast are emphasized, with a focus on social work values and human diversity.
 This course has the University Core Curriculum “W” designation.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 Prerequisite(s): Completion of SW 200 or SW 205 with a grade of “C-” or better.
-Admission to the Honors College and the professional program in Social Work, or Admission to the Honors College and declaration of a minor in Social Welfare, or permission of the instructor.
+Declared Social Work major or Social Welfare minor.
+Admission to the Honors College.

 University Honors, Writing